Parkpop

-The Parkpop festival is a free music festival held annually on the last Sunday of June in the city of The Hague, Netherlands.
+Parkpop festival was a free music festival held annually on the last Sunday of June in the city of The Hague, Netherlands.

 It was first held in 1981 and was attended by 35,000 visitors.
-Today up to 350,000 people visit the festival every year.
 Parkpop held the title for the largest free pop festival in Europe for a long time.
 However, other festivals also claim this title.
 Przystanek Woodstock in Poland and Austria's Donauinselfest now claim to be the second biggest music festival in Europe, second only to Radio 1's Big Weekend in the United Kingdom.

 The 31st edition of Parkpop was held on Sunday 26 June 2011.

 History

 2010

 The 30th edition of Parkpop, was held 27 June and featured Alphabeat, Nick Lowe, Nena, Danko Jones, Juliette Lewis and Alpha Blondy.
 As local authorities forbade rapper Snoop Dogg from performing - it would require extra security measures because of gang rivalry - and first replacement Beenie Man was cancelled by Parkpop because of his gay-unfriendly reputation, Alpha Blondy performing as the closing act.
 Edition 2010 was a huge success, with 250.000 visitors.